 Information for Faculty

 The challenge for faculty members is to provide reasonable adjustments while upholding academic standards.
 The challenge for college students with disabilities is to acquire and demonstrate their mastery of the subject matter or learning outcomes despite the presence of a disability.
-Clare Carson's role is to assist faculty and students in achieving appropriate and academically sound adjustments.
+Julia Dunn's role is to assist faculty and students in achieving appropriate and academically sound adjustments.
 Faculty will be notified by letter or e-mail of the necessary course-related accommodations.
-Instructors should feel free to discuss disability issues with Clare Carson, and they should notify her if they feel that the recommended accommodation interferes with an essential element of the course.
+Instructors should feel free to discuss disability issues with Julia Dunn, and they should notify her if they feel that the recommended accommodation interferes with an essential element of the course.
 Concerns regarding the justification or nature of accommodation should be addressed to the director, not the student.
 Questions about the provision or implementation of the accommodation should be addressed to the student.

 Guidelines for Interaction with Students Who Have a Disability